MoTrPAC/motrpac-rna-seq-pipeline/intron_cluster/README.md

 	vastus_lateralis
 	white_adipose
   ```
-- `"fastq_dir"`: Path to a directory with raw FASTQ files **just for this tissue**, e.g. `/path/to/fastq_raw/gastrocnemius`.
-The BIC can modify this code to skip the `cudadapt` trimming step and instead input the path to the trimmed FASTQ files for this tissue.
+- `"fastq_dir"`: Path to a directory with trimmed FASTQ files, e.g. `/path/to/fastq_trim`.
 - `"sj_tab_dir"`: Path to a directory with `*SJ.tab.out` files **just for this tissue**.
 It is not necessary or ideal to use the `*SJ.tab.out` files from other tissues since other tissues will express different genes and detect junctions that are not relevant for the tissue of interest.
+  > NOTE: The BIC will probably need to modify how viallabels for a given tissue are defined (currently line 19 of the Snakefile).
 - `"genome_index"`: Path to the rn6 STAR index already used in the MoTrPAC RNA-seq pipeline, e.g. `path/to/to/rn6_ensembl_r96/star_index`.

 ## 3. Run the pipeline